-2 P

 (A) Permitted Uses Residential Use

-(B) Accessory Uses Home Based Business P
+(B) Accessory Uses Home Based Business

-Secondary Suite Part 2 Interpretation
+Secondary Suite

-(iii) Minimum and Maximum Requirement nts ion
+(iii) Min imum and Maximum Requirements

-(A) Maximum density for Residential Use 1 dwelling unit per parcel 1
+(A) Maximum density for Residential Us se 1 dwelling unit per parcel

-(B) Minimum parcel size 800 m 2 or 850 m 2 (corner parcel) Part 3 Land Use Regulations
+(B) Minimum parcel size 800 m or 850 m (corner parcel)

-(C) Maximum height Part 3 se Regula
+(C) Maximum height

-Principal building 9.5 m tions
+Principal building 9.5 m

-Accessory buildings and structure es 6.0 m
+Accessory buildings and structures 6.0 m

-(D) Maximum parcel coverage 40% NB
+(D) Maximum parcel coverage 40%

-(E) Maximum impermeable surface a area 50% excluding a driveway not exceeding 6.0 m in width and located within a panhandle art 4 ones
+(E) Maximum impermeable surface are a 50% excluding a driveway not exceeding 6.0 m in width and located within a panhandle

-(iv) Minimum Setback Requirements Sut
+(iv) Minimum imum Setback Requirements

-(A) Exterior lot lines 4.5 m odivisi
+(A) Exterior lot lines 4.5 m

-6.0 m to any garage door or carport entranceway facing a highway Part 5 Subdivision Regulations
+o any garage door or carport eway facing a highway

-(B) All other lot lines 2.0 m ations
+(B) All other lot lines 2.0 m

-permitted to be 1.0 m from an interior line kceed 10 m 2 in floor area and 3.0 m in height.
-Part 6 Development Permit Areas
+(C) Except one accessory building is permitted to be 1.0 m from an inprovided the building does not exceed 10 m in floor area and 3.

-(D) except where any part of a parcel is adjacent to or contains a watercourse then the regulations in Section 3.9 shall apply.
+(D) except where any part of a parcel then the regulations in Section 3.9

 (E) on a corner parcel, then the regulations in Section 3.8 shall also apply.